 Across the United States, initiatives focused on computational thinking (CT) are rapidly expanding.
 Innovative work is underway and being studied in Massachusetts, New York, and other states.
 Yet little evidence-based guidance is available to support elementary schools and teachers in effectively integrating CT into various subject areas.

-To address this need, EDC is refining and testing tools—including a framework, self-diagnostic tool, rubric, and evaluation instruments—to support schools in integrating CT across the curriculum.
-The tools will help schools clarify definitions of computational thinking and CT integration, articulate visions and plans, and monitor the effectiveness of teacher training focused on CT instruction.
+To address this need, EDC refined and tested tools—including a framework, a self-diagnostic tool, a rubric, and evaluation instruments—to support schools in integrating CT across the curriculum.
+The tools will help schools to clarify the definitions of computational thinking and CT integration, articulate visions and plans, and monitor the effectiveness of teacher training focused on CT instruction.

-The project is carrying out the following activities to investigate whether use of the tools can support schools in integrating CT across subject areas:
+The project carried out the following activities to investigate whether use of the tools can support schools in integrating CT across subject areas:

-- Collaborate with principals, teachers, evaluators, and subject matter experts to produce the tools
+- Collaborated with principals, teachers, evaluators, and subject matter experts to produce the tools

-- Pilot-test the tools in elementary schools in high-poverty communities in two regions
+- Pilot-tested the tools in elementary schools in high-poverty communities in two regions

-- Refine the tools and share them with schools nationwide
+- Refined the tools and shared them with schools nationwide

 - Findings from the work will advance the field’s knowledge of effective ways to improve the likelihood of successful CT integration and build students’ CT skills

 Research Alliance for NYC Schools, University of Florida